sahilgarg30/CD_lab_project/README.md

 Compiler Project : ERPLAG
-This project was created by a group of 3 Students- Sahil Garg, Jenit Jain and Amrit Goyal as a part of the course lab ”Compiler Design”.
+This project was created as a part of the course lab ”Compiler Design”.
 The language is "ERPLAG" and its specifications are written down in the PDF attached.

 Instructor : Roopashri Shetty